-Here are well over 50 of the best cupcake recipes imaginable.
+Who doesn’t love a sweet bite now and then?
+I’ve put together the ultimate list of 50 best cupcake recipes – my favorites from all over the Internet.
 No matter what kind of cake you’re in the mood for, whether it’s fudgy chocolate, some unique flavor, or something with fresh fruit, I’ve got you covered with this list.
-Updated from the 2007, 2010, and 2015 versions!
+Use the clickable table of contents below to find exactly what you are looking for, quickly and easily!
+Updated in 2019 from the 2007, 2010, and 2015 versions!

 - What’s the Best Cupcake Recipe?